My Story

 Exercise was effort I couldn't be arsed to make.

 It made me hot, sweaty and uncomfortable.
-PE was a nightmare and I was always the red-faced chubby kid in the photos at someone’s activity-themed birthday party.
+PE was a nightmare and I was always the red-faced chubby kid in the photos at someone’s rollerskating-themed birthday party.

 I did love dance until someone told me I was too fat for it…

-As you can imagine, exercise was never something I associated with fun or confidence.
-For years it was punishment - forcing myself through my mum's Rosemary Conley aerobic videos or dicking around on Wii Fit was the most I was prepared to do.
+Exercise was never something I associated with fun or confidence, it felt like punishment.
+Forcing myself through my mum's Rosemary Conley aerobic videos or dicking about on Wii Fit was the most I was prepared to do.

 It wasn’t until my mid-20s that I started to learn more about food and exercise in a different way.
-I started learning about actual nutrition and trying to teach myself what to do at the gym.
+I started learning about actual nutrition and trying to teach myself what to do at the gym (it took YEARS)

 I loved it so much I qualified as a nutritionist and personal trainer because I was so excited about the idea of helping others discover a new way to lose weight that didn't involve counting made up points or crying over the scales like I did.